mikegratton/dim/README.md

 Dim fundamentally works with a class template of `quantity`.
 This in turn depends on three
 parameters:

-  1. The scalar type (double for the SI system)
+  1. The scalar type (`double` by default)
   2. The unit
   3. The system (e.g. SI)

-The system is effectively a tag type to prevent quantities from different systems from being mixed.
-Dim only ships with the SI system, so this only matters if you are building your own system.
+(The system is effectively a tag type to prevent quantities from different systems from being mixed.
+Dim only ships with the SI system, so this only matters if you are building your own system.)

 The unit is the core of Dim.
-It is a set of eight short int template parameters representing the seven fundamental dimension of the standard model plus an angle dimension (see below).
-These are template parameters, not class members.
-All operations on the unit are performed at compile time, and a quantity has a size exactly equal to its scalar type.
+It is a set of eight short int template parameters representing the seven fundamental dimension of the standard model plus an angle dimension, but these are treated as template parameters, not class members.
+All operations on the unit are performed at compile time, so a `quantity` uses exactly as many bytes as its scalar type.
 The unit type is actually a separate template class that acts like a quantity with scalar value of one, though Dim goes to some length to hide the unit type from you.
 For the SI system, the fundamental dimensions have unit types defined as `meter_`, `second_`, `radian_`, and so on, while the